HACC2018/ohia.ai/client/README.md

 ### Run the app on your iOS device (iOS)
 1. See **Running: Run the app on your iOS device** below.

+## Running

+### Run the client Quasar project in the browser (browser)
+1. Navigate to the `/client` folder.
+1. Run `quasar dev` to view the app in a browser.

+### Run the app in the iOS simulator (iOS)
+1. Navigate to the `/client` folder.
+1. Run the following command to create a distribution for iOS:
+    ```
+    quasar build --mode cordova --target ios --theme mat
+    ```
+1. In the terminal (or you can manually open the file instead), open the Xcode project workspace by running:
+    ```
+    open ./client/src-cordova/platforms/ios/ohia.ai.xcworkspace/
+    ```
+1. In Xcode, with the project workspace now open, select a device in the top left-hand corner, such as the `iPhone 6`, and then click the play button icon to run the project in the simulator.

+### Run the app on your iOS device (iOS)
+1. TODO

 ## New Project Setup

 ### Create the Quasar folder (required)